Commonly Used iTunes Objects 1 2 3

 end tell

-The above returns something like this:
+The above returns a list of references like this:

 {file track id 4542 of user playlist id 4539 of source id 33, file track id 4543 of user playlist id 4539 of source id 33, file track id 4544 of user playlist id 4539 of source id 33, file track id 4545 of user playlist id 4539 of source id 33}